UniOfGreenwich/ELEE1146-COMP1836-Lectures/content/AndroidStudioUserInterface/AndroidStudioUserInterface.md

 - **The Big Picture**
  - Follow these steps:
    - Create the user interface (XML layout) for every screen
-   - Create an Activity (Java class) for every screen
+   - Create an Activity (Kotlin class) for every screen
-   - Code each Java class with appropriate objects and actions
+   - Code each Kotlin class with appropriate objects and actions
    - Test the application in the emulator

 ---